 Figure 8.
 1900 postcard.
 'Buckland' meant the Hall

-Non-Welsh visitors often mispronounce the name of the nearest village, Bwlch, as Buckle.
-One suspects that this peculiar Welsh spelling and attempted pronunciation was noted by Tolkien.
+Non-Welsh visitors often mispronounce the name of the nearest village, Bwlch, as Buckle when they first encounter it, seen typically on road signs.
+One suspects that this Welsh spelling and various attempted pronunciations was noted by Tolkien.
 As Nancy Bunting observes: 'Tolkien was the master of playing with names in terms of mythology, philology, and personal associations'.
 (Beyond Bree, Jan.
 2019).
 He did adopt a version of another local village, Crickhowell, as Crickhollow, a place where Frodo bought a house.

 The landing stage at Bucklebury enters the story, CT-97.
 When they crossed the river they use many steps leading up a high bank then to pass by Brandy Hall.
 This ramified smial was the origin of Bucklebury-by-the River, CT-99/100.